savyatam/commerce/README.md

 2. Create a new branch `git checkout -b MY_BRANCH_NAME`
 3. Install yarn: `npm install -g yarn`
 4. Install the dependencies: `yarn`
-5. Duplicate `.env.template` and rename it to `.env.local`.
-6. Add proper store values to `.env.local`.
-7. Run `yarn dev` to build and watch for code changes
+5. Run `yarn dev` to build and watch for code changes
-8. The development branch is `development` (this is the branch pull requests should be made against).
+6. The development branch is `development` (this is the branch pull requests should be made against).
    On a release, the relevant parts of the changes in the `staging` branch are rebased into `master`.